Aemony/MediaWiki/README.md

 * `Update-MWPage` - Purges the cache for a page.
 Use `-Force` for a deeper purge by performing an empty edit of the page.
   * An empty edit (`-Force`) can at times trigger backend refreshes (e.g. extensions such as Cargo) that otherwise would not be affected by a normal cache purge.
   * Interface for [action=purge](https://www.mediawiki.org/wiki/API:Purge).
 Imlemented as a variant of `Set-MWPage` when used with `-Force`.
+* `Undo-MWPageEdit` - Undo specific edits of a page.
+Use `-Rollback` to undo all edits made by the last user to edit the page.
+  * Imlemented as a variant of `Set-MWPage`.
+Interface for [action=rollback](https://www.mediawiki.org/wiki/API:Rollback) when used with `-Rollback`.

 **Sections**
 * `Add-MWSection` - Add content to a section.